IohannRabeson/Lindenmayer/README.md

  - Program change
  - System exclusive

+## Git and submodule
+We use git submodules.
+Keep in mind to update submodules after checkout and clone using `--recursive`.

 ## Build
 Require Qt 5 and RtMidi installed on your system.
 Also a C++ compiler with support for C++17 is required.